InspectorDidi/my_obfuscate/README.md

 If using Postgres, use pg_dump to get a dump:

-    pg_dump database | ruby obfuscator.rb > obfuscated_dump.sql
+    pg_dump database | ruby obfuscator > obfuscated_dump.sql

 ## Types

 Available types include: email, string, lorem, name, first_name, last_name, address, street_address, secondary_address, city, state, zip_code, phone, company, ipv4, ipv6, url, integer, fixed, null, and keep.

-## Helping with creation of the "obfuscator.rb" script
+## Helping with creation of the "obfuscator.cr" script

-If you don't want to type all those table names and column names into your obfuscator.rb script, you can use my_obfuscate to do some of that work for you.
+If you don't want to type all those table names and column names into your obfuscator.cr script, you can use my_obfuscate to do some of that work for you.
 It can consume your database dump file and create a "scaffold" for the script.
-To run my_obfuscate in this mode, start with an "empty" scaffolder.rb script as follows:
+To run my_obfuscate in this mode, start with an "empty" scaffolder.cr script as follows:

 ```crystal